trentas/myrient-downloader/README.md

 # 🎮 Myrient Downloader

-A parallel, resumable downloader for [myrient.erista.me](https://myrient.erista.me/files/) ROM sets.
+A parallel, resumable downloader for any collection hosted on [myrient.erista.me](https://myrient.erista.me/files/), such as:

+- No-Intro
+- Redump
+- TOSEC
+- MAME
+- and more!

 Works on **macOS** and **Linux**, supports exclusions, parallelism, retries, and file verification by size.

 ---